 Much of it may quickly be out of date - things are moving too fast in too many places.
 But hopefully it will give at least a broad-brush impression of how and where things are moving.

-On the EU level the big development on Monday is the proposal by the Commission in Brussels for a ban on all non-essential travel into the Schengen area, with the hope that the UK and Ireland will follow suit.
+On the EU level the big development on Monday is the proposal by the Commission in Brussels for , with the hope that the UK and Ireland will follow suit.
 Thirty countries in all would be covered by a ban.

 There would be limited exemptions, and UK citizens travelling across the Channel would not be affected.
 The EU 27 will discuss whether to press ahead with the ban in a video conference on Tuesday, but Germany’s Angela Merkel is already backing it.

 Italy has been another day of horrendous figures for deaths and new infections within the last 24 hours.
 The latest statistics show that 349 more people have died, pushing the total to 2,158, while 3,233 more people have contracted the disease.
 The only glimmer of hope is that both figures are down very slightly on Sunday, after rising sharply in previous days.

 Does this mean that the lockdown is finally beginning to slow the advance of the virus?
 It is much too early to tell.

 Germany is planning to close most shops, allowing only supermarkets, laundrettes, post offices and some other essential stores to remain open.
 Ironically, the very strict Sunday trading laws that normally keep these businesses closed one day a week are to be suspended.
 Restaurants, clubs and bars are likely to have to close at 6pm.